coderefinery/git-collaborative/_episodes/03-distributed.md

 Features:

-- Most developers have only read access.
+- Most developers have only read access to the main project.
 - For a public repository everybody has read access.
 - Only very few people (the maintainers) have write access.
 - Typically nobody pushes directly to the central repo.